MicrosoftDocs/win32/desktop-src/direct3d9/id3dxskininfo--converttoblendedmesh.md

-﻿---
+---
-Description: 'Takes a mesh and returns a new mesh with per-vertex blend weights and a bone combination table.
-The table describes which bones affect which subsets of the mesh.' ms.assetid: 'c26a9e84-5731-4394-a047-5f1ffe7688d9'
+Description: Takes a mesh and returns a new mesh with per-vertex blend weights and a bone combination table.
+The table describes which bones affect which subsets of the mesh. ms.assetid: c26a9e84-5731-4394-a047-5f1ffe7688d9
-title: 'ID3DXSkinInfo::ConvertToBlendedMesh method'
+title: ID3DXSkinInfoConvertToBlendedMesh method
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # ID3DXSkinInfo::ConvertToBlendedMesh method